bokeh/bokeh/README.md

 Developing
 ----------

-To run the debug webserver, execute `$ python runserver.py -d -j`.
+To run the debug webserver, execute `$ bokeh-server -d -j`.
 The debug webserver is configured to ask the hem server for compiled javascript, rather than read the pre-compiled application.js off of disk.